labd/ecs-deplojo/README.rst

 Using SSM secrets
 -----------------

+**Warning secrets will become visible in the container's environent, use with caution**

 When you want to use the AWS SSM secrets in your configuration you can use the `secrets` section, however this needs some additional configuration within AWS